FlKo/CherryBuilder/README.md

 🍺 Cheers!!

-Note:CherryBuilder borrows some icons from [Visual Studio Code](https://github.com/Microsoft/vscode) which is also available under the MIT license.
+Note: CherryBuilder borrows some icons from [Visual Studio Code](https://github.com/Microsoft/vscode) which is also available under the MIT license.